What Diseases Can You Get From Not Brushing Your Teeth?

 Diabetic patients should be vigilant about oral hygiene practices to ensure better overall health outcomes.

-The foundation of dental health lies in a robust brushing routine.
+The foundation of dental health lies in a consistent and thorough brushing routine.

-🦷 Can You Brush Your Teeth With Salt?
+🦷 Can You Brush Your Teeth With Vinegar?
+Pros, Cons, and Alternatives

 Flossing plays a crucial role in oral health, reaching areas between the teeth and under the gumline that a toothbrush cannot reach.